levanduy99/Java-Coding/README.md

 Given an array of integers `nums` and an integer `k`, return the number of *contiguous subarrays where the product of all the elements in the subarray is strictly less* than `k`.

+### 52. Single Number II

+Given an integer array `nums` where every element appears **three times** except for one, which appears exactly once. *Find the single element and return it*.

+You must implement a solution with a linear runtime complexity and use only constant extra space.

 ## Strings

 ### 1. Reverse String